h12w/teff/SPEC.md

 be represented in TEFF as long as the key can be encoded into a single line string.
 The encoding is implementation specific, and will be treated as a normal string for languages that do not support compound map key.

-### Referenced & typed node
-TEFF can represent a cyclic graph by referenced nodes.

-    ref_id          ::= '^' char_visible+
-    referenced_node ::= ref_id  indent list  unindent
-     ↓                   ↓              ↓
-    node            ::= value  (indent list  unindent)?

-A cyclic reference id is a unique ID within a TEFF file.
-It should be defined only once but can be referenced multiple times by the reference ID alone.

-TEFF can (optionally) represent type by using typed nodes.

-    type_label      ::= '!' char_visible+
-    typed_node      ::= type_label indent list unindent
-     ↓                   ↓                 ↓
-    node            ::= value     (indent list unindent)?

-When both a cyclic reference and a type are defined for a node, it does not matter which comes first.

 ### Nil